-Two camps oppose each other.
+In this situation, two camps oppose each other.

 On the one hand, between a centralized process for the evaluation of commercial products and a decentralized process at the level of every member State or at the level of geographic zones bringing together partly or in totality several member states.